 5. Put a level of severity on the label

 Bug reports can be grouped based on how serious the issue is.
 It is crucial for testers to indicate how severe the issue is and its impact, considering the business's value.
 Front-end problems, such as a button that is not aligned, will, for example, be of lower priority than, say, a 500 error that occurs during the submission of a form.
-Functionality-related problems should normally be given more priority than styling-specific ones, and serious problems, such as the complete failure of the website or the complete inability to use its essential features, are supposed to be given critical status.
+Functionality-related problems should normally be given more priority than styling-specific ones, and serious problems, such as the complete failure of the website or the complete inability to use its critical functionality and essential features, are supposed to be given critical status.
+Testers must prioritize bugs based on their severity and business impact, ensuring that the most critical issues are addressed first.

 Icon position, for example, could be given a higher priority than "low" if its placement interferes with visitors' ability to complete a crucial task on the website.
 An issue with a call to action to finish a transaction not working, for instance, could cause businesses to lose out on revenue.
 As a result, it would probably be classified as having a high severity.
 To be able to make these kinds of decisions effectively, however, business understanding is necessary.